 Jon Jerde was the architect for the adjacent CityWalk area, opened in 1993.
 In 1988 he had been hired to work on a master plan for Universal City.
 The plan that emerged in 1989-90 was a collaboration between Jim Nelson, then director of planning and development for Universal's commercial development group, Jerde, and Richard Orne of Jerde's office.

 Equipment: At the opening all 18 houses were equipped with Dolby Stereo.
 10 of them were THX certified.
-4 had 35/70mm capability with the two larger ones having two-machine changeover capability.
+The two largest houses (#1 and #14) had 35/70mm capability with two machines plus a platter in each booth.
+The other two 70mm houses (#5 and #10) were single machine + platter installations.
 For the opening they ran "Adventures in Babysitting" and "Innerspace" in 70.
 The latter ran on two screens.

 A March 1988 JBL brochure detailing their equipment that was used for the installation.